spex-xray/spex-help/source/reference/commands/ions.rst

 output for a few important output options, like the "line" and "tra" options for line emission or absorption.

+.. warning:: When using the pion model with this option, you will get a different solution, because it affects the heating and cooling rates, and thus the ionisation balance (equilibrium temperature).
+Exception is when you use the tmod=1 option for pion, which forces the temperature to be equal to what you prescribe through parameter tinp.
+For diagnosing the heating/cooling contributions of ions or elements, it is therefore recommended to run first the model with all ions, make an ascii-output of the plasma parameters, take the temperature from there as the "tinp" parameter, and set tmod=1.
+You can play then with the mute/unmute command.

 A new **quicklook mode** is introduced in SPEX 3.0.
 This mode can greatly reduce computation time by excluding the atomic levels of outer shells that barely affect the obtained spectrum.
 The maximum quantum numbers